Your academic advisor will guide you through your program of study, helping you to identify the courses required for you to meet your degree goals.

 How do I make an appointment with Amy Wald?

 You can reach Amy at email@example.com – for faster service, please include your UAF student ID# if you have one.
 Her office hours are Monday-Friday 8:00 am to 5:00 pm.

 101A Margaret Murie Building

 What will my faculty advisor help me with?

 While Amy can assist you with planning the early phases of your degree program, a faculty advisor has more relevant experience in areas that may be of interest to you.
 Faculty advisors can play a key role in your career development – whether it’s writing letters of recommendation for graduate school, internships or employment, or assisting you with finding exciting research opportunities on campus.
 Getting to know your faculty advisor is important.

 How will my faculty advisor be assigned to me?

-Each department has a different way of assigning faculty advisors, and Carolyn can advise you as to your department’s procedures.
+Each department has a different way of assigning faculty advisors, and Amy can advise you as to your department’s procedures.